Strum/Strums_Mental_VCV_Modules/README.md

 # Strum's Mental VCV Module Suite

-strum@softhome.net
+strum@sodaisland.net

 Simple but useful modules for VCVRack

-Version : v1.0.1
+Version : v2.0.0

-Date : 28th October 2019
+Date : 3rd February 2022

 Based largely on the fundamental modules but I have also used some code from other module developers and learned various ways of doing things from the other suites of modules as well.